TumbleOwlee/dex/README.md

 > This project was started by me to create a tool that can handle the execution of commands transparently inside a persistent Docker container, and that can be customized using a layer of configuration files to run a chain of commands by a simple alias.

 > [!CAUTION]
 > This project is a test run utilizing the LLM capabilities of current tools.
 Thus, it may contain bugs or may break.
 Use it with caution and **only** in a safe development environment.
 It's not advised to depend on it in any critical role.
-Additionally the README may or may not be generated an updated solely by the LLM.
+Additionally the README may or may not be generated and updated solely by the LLM.

 Run commands transparently inside a **persistent Docker container** without thinking about container lifecycle.
 The git repository root is automatically mounted as `/workspace`; your current working directory is translated to the equivalent path inside the container so every command behaves as if it runs locally.